 Protein deposits get clumpy inside your eye and when this protein starts to clump up, the natural lens of the eye get cloudy and actually limits the amount of light that can reach the retina, (back of the eye, where images are processed).
 This cloudiness will eventually become significant enough to obstruct vision.
 As a cataract develops a patient’s vision get duller, less colorful and cloudy.
 It happens slowly so many people do not notice this right away.

-Signals That You May Have a Cataract
+Signs That You May Have a Cataract

 - Difficulty driving at night